Sarcoptic Mange in Cats

-Sarcoptic mange in cats is a skin disease caused by tiny mites known as Notoedres cati (also known as feline scabies).
-It causes extreme itching and scratching, thought to be the result of a severe allergic reaction to the mites.
+Sarcoptic mange is a skin disease caused by tiny mites known as Notoedres cati (also known as feline scabies).
+Cat mange causes extreme itching and scratching, discomfort, hair loss, sores, and more.

 Sarcoptic mange is the most unpleasant and contagious form of mange in cats—but, thankfully, it is also the rarest.
 (It’s more common for dogs than cats.)
-Despite its rarity, it can affect both indoor and outdoor cats.
-The condition tends to proliferate in strays, due to their unsanitary living conditions.
+Female mites burrow beneath the skin, causing your cat to continually scratch themselves in an attempt to stop the itching sensation.
+Despite the rarity of sarcoptic mange, it can affect both indoor and outdoor cats.
+Mange spreads quickly in groups of stray cats, due to their unsanitary living conditions.

-Sarcoptic mange can be extremely uncomfortable, causing intense itching and scratching, which are the main symptoms.
+A cat suffering from mange is easy to spot.
+It can be extremely uncomfortable, resulting in intense itching and scratching, which are the main symptoms.
 Other signs to look for include:

-- Small red bumps (first appearing on hairless or lightly furred areas—mites prefer these spots—then spreading with time)
+Small red bumps on the skin (first appearing on hairless or lightly furred areas—mites prefer these spots—then spreading with time)

-Feline scabies will cause extreme itchiness, which triggers scratching, licking, and chewing that can lead to skin breakage.
-This leaves the cat vulnerable to secondary bacterial infections.
+Repeated licking, scratching, and biting can lead to skin breakage, which leaves your cat vulnerable to secondary bacterial infections.

-At the first sign of extreme itching or restlessness in your cat, contact your veterinarian to get a diagnosis before the condition worsens.
+Contact your veterinarian at the first sign of persistent itching or restlessness in your cat, to get a diagnosis before the mange has a chance to spread from one pet to another, or even to humans.

 Sarcoptic mange is highly contagious and can be spread through both direct and indirect contact with an infected carrier.